This is the first part of a series exploring Live Discernment, heavily inspired by and a part of Live Theory.

-Notice that we have introduced the term relevance above.
+Notice that we have used the term relevance above, but we haven't properly introduced it[2].
 For our discussion on the admissibility of mathematical evidence, relevance will refer to anything that a person could care about in their meaning-making activities.
 In mathematics, this could be the practice of mathematics in and of itself, e.g, using theorems in one field of mathematics to prove theorems in another field, or an application to another field, say engineering, physics, or finance.
 Given this, we will state the following: a mathematical truth is relevant if it is used in the course of expressing a meaning-making activity.
 We, therefore, administer mathematical evidence if we use it in some form for meaning-making.
 For instance, the fundamental theorem of calculus and its application to rocket engineering.
 We don’t tackle the problem of relevance realization as it is a wide and complex topic that is under active research.

 The potential for AI to generate valid mathematical artifacts, for instance kimina and DeepSeek Prover, introduces significant changes to mathematical activity.
 Following our discussion on relevance, it is important to consider how these tools will impact the use of mathematical truths.
 Part of this shift stems from the failure modes these systems might & will face.
 One of the pressing challenges that we see is that of false advertising using valid mathematical artifacts.
 This is where we have an actor who - whether malicious or not - makes use of these math agents to produce mathematics to support potentially dubious claims.
 This is already happening even without the help of AI.
 We posit that this will become prevalent as more people have access to genius-level mathematicians in their pockets.
 This is one example of how the trust in mathematical truths might be compromised, thereby undermining the confidence in a crucial aspect of human society.